N-M-Luna/recipe-box/README.md

 - The Title, Instructions, and Cuisine fields (in the Recipe model) will be included in the **text search** for the /recipes/search route.

+Use these jest flags to see test coverage:` --coverage --coverageDirectory='coverage' `

 ## Timeline